Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Iccara Italian Bistro

-Savor exquisite Italian cuisine
+Savor exquisite Italian cuisine.

-📍 Google Maps | Phone: (609) 884-0200 | Website | Hours: 4 pm to 9 pm Daily
+📍 Google Maps | Phone: (609) 884-0200 | Website | Hours: 4 pm – 9 pm daily

 The Mad Batter Restaurant and Bar

-Delight in a local brunch favorite
+Delight in a local brunch favorite.

 Mad Batter Restaurant (photo: EQRoy / Shutterstock)

-📍 Google Maps | Phone: (609) 884-5970 | Website | Hours: 8 am – 8 pm Sunday – Thursday, 8 am – 9 pm Friday & Saturday
+📍 Google Maps | Phone: (609) 884-5970 | Website | Hours: 8 am – 8 pm Monday – Thursday, 8 am – 10 pm Friday – Saturday, 8 am – 9 pm Sundays

 The atmosphere is friendly, and sometimes they even have live music!
 Don’t leave Cape May without paying the Mad Batter a visit – you won’t regret it!

 That’s it for my picks for the best things to do in Cape May, New Jersey!
-You can also check out my guide on where to stay in Cape May or, if you’re looking for some insight into the best areas of the state, then read my guide to where to stay in New Jersey.
+You can also check out my guide on where to stay in Cape May, or, if you’re looking for some insight into the best areas of the state, then read my guide to where to stay in New Jersey.

 Have fun exploring all the best things to do in Cape May!